googleapis/google-cloud-ruby/google-cloud-tasks/MIGRATING.md

 To summarize:

- *  The library has been broken out into three libraries.
+ *  The library has been broken out into four libraries.
 The new gems `google-cloud-tasks-v2`, `google-cloud-tasks-v2beta2`, and `google-cloud-tasks-v2beta3` contain the actual client classes for the various versions of the Cloud Tasks service, and the gem `google-cloud-tasks` now simply provides a